 11. Pay and benefits

-The relationship between pay and employee engagement isn’t a linear one – you can’t make people more engaged by increasing their salaries.
-However, pay that feels fair and is tied to performance is an important basic element underpinning a good employee experience.
+The relationship between pay and employee engagement isn’t a linear one – you can’t drive engagement by increasing salaries.
+However, pay that feels fair and is tied to performance is an important basic element that will boost engagement, and underpins a good employee experience.

 12. Strategic alignment